Incandescent Reflector Lamps

 DOE published a final rule regarding the request for exclusion of 100 Watt R20 short incandescent reflector lamps from energy conservation standards.
 78 FR 68331 (November 14, 2013).
 For more information, please see the rulemaking webpage.

-DOE issued a pre-publication Federal Register notice of proposed rulemaking regarding energy conservation standards for general service fluorescent and incandescent reflector lamps (April 11, 2014).
+DOE published a notice of proposed rulemaking regarding energy conservation standards for general service fluorescent lamps and incandescent reflector lamps.
+79 FR 24067 (April 29, 2014).
 For more information, please see the rulemaking webpage.

 Standards for Incandescent Reflector Lamps

 The following content summarizes the energy conservation standards for IRLs.
 The text is not an official reproduction of the Code of Federal Regulations and should not be used for legal research or citation.

 For the purpose of this regulation, incandescent reflector lamps are any lamp in which light is produced by a filament heated to incandescence by an electric current, which is not colored or designed for rough or vibration service applications, that contains an inner reflective coating on the outer bulb to direct the light; has an R, PAR, ER, BR, BPAR, or similar bulb shape with an E26 medium screw base; has a rated voltage or voltage range that lies at least partially in the range of 115 and 130 volts; has a diameter that exceeds 2.25 inches; and has a rated wattage that is 40 watts or higher.
 Other definitions are available at 10 CFR 430.2.

 The standards specified in this section do not apply to the following types of IRLs:

 - IRLs rated at 50 watts or less that are ER30, BR30, BR40, or ER40 lamps

 - IRLs rated at 65 watts that are BR30, BR40, or ER40 lamps

 - R20 IRLs rated 45 watts or less